 We offer a variety of workshops and courses on teaching and learning throughout the year.
 Featured below are the courses and workshops we typically offer.
-For information about our current calendar of offerings, visit our events page or subscribe to TA News.
+For information about our current calendar of offerings, visit our events page or subscribe to the CTL Grad Newsletter.
 To request a customized workshop for your department, contact Amanda Modell.

 - VPTL 280: Learning & Teaching of Science - The course involves readings, discussion, and application of ideas through the creation of learning activities.

-- VPTL 312: Science and Engineering Course Design - Apply research on science and engineering learning to the design of effective course materials.
-Learn how to design effective course materials applying research in science and engineering.
+- VPTL 312: Science and Engineering Course Design - Learn how to design effective course materials applying research in science and engineering.
 Topics include syllabus design, course content and format decisions, assessment planning and grading, and strategies for teaching improvement.

 - Effective Lectures and Presentations - Learn how to communicate to your class effectively with an emphasis on pedagogical strategies and the perspective of the learner.
-Hosted by the Oral Communication Program at Autumn Quarter TA Orientation.
+Hosted by the Oral Communication Program.

 - Grading Papers and Essays - This workshop explores strategies for grading written assignments effectively, including tips for before, during, and after the grading process.
 Hosted by the Hume Center for Writing and Speaking at Autumn Quarter TA Orientation.